How to Choose a Life Coach

-- can relate to your situation,
+- can relate to your situation

-- understands what your goals are,
+- understands what your goals are

-- shares similar values as you, and
+- shares similar values as you

-- gives you the confidence that they can assist you in moving forward.
+- gives you the confidence that they can assist you in moving forward

-4. Choose a local coach (where possible)
+4. Choose a local coach (or not)

-Finding a local life coach and meeting with them in person can certainly help to establish trust and rapport.
-But it’s not absolutely necessary.
+Finding a local life coach and meeting with them in person can certainly help to establish trust and rapport, but it’s not absolutely necessary.

-A lot of people look for a life coach the same way they would look for a dentist, doctor, or massage therapist, all of which are services that require in-person meetings.
+A lot of people look for a life coach the same way they would look for a dentist, doctor or massage therapist, all of which are services that require in-person meetings.
 Life coaching is different because it’s a conversation-based service that doesn’t require you to be in the physical presence of the life coach.
 No life coach will look at your teeth, take your blood pressure, or loosen up the knots in your shoulders (although that would be a nice bonus!).

-If you choose a local life coach, make sure they specializes in your area of need, have proper training, and are otherwise a good fit.
+If you choose a local life coach, make sure they specializes in your area of need, have proper training and are otherwise a good fit.
 Don’t choose a life coach just because they live and work a few blocks from you.

 5. Choose a life coach that fits within your budget